MATH-1300-LN01&WBP01

 (DjVu).

-- Exercises due on November 14 Tuesday
+- Exercises due on November 14 Thursday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - Which law do you use to solve a triangle,